 An ideal kind of secret writing is one that nobody can read except someone who has the means to render it visible.
 Invisible inks have been around for hundreds of years.
 They can be made from almost any colorless liquid, such as milk or lemon juice.
-By heating the paper carefully, the writing turns visible.
-In your kit, though, you have something much better - an ultraviolet flashlight, which makes certain invisible inks visible, such as the ink in the invisible ink pen included in your kit.

-The flashlight emits light in the ultraviolet (UV) wavelength, which lies beneath that of ordinary light, and cannot be perceived by our eyes.
+By heating The flashlight emits light in the ultraviolet (UV) wavelength, which lies beneath that of ordinary light, and cannot be perceived by our eyes.
 But there are colorless substances that emit a colored glow as soon as they are hit by UV light.
 This is the kind of substance that the pen contains.